-The world of home schooling is starting to come to an end in Ireland.
-Your role as a teacher now goes back to a parent.
-Did it drive you bananas or did you love to see your child learn?
+The world of home schooling is a distant memory now in Ireland.
+Your role as a teacher went back to a parent.
+Did it drive you bananas or did you love to be there to see your child learn?
 The learning does not need to end because the home schooling has.
 Did you ever think about learning through play?
 A great way to do this is to try some easy fun games!
 You distract your child into learning while having lots of fun with you along the way.
 Why not try some new games!
 One great game for spelling, focus and learning how to race against the clock is Bananagrams !

 Like Scrabble, but not like Scrabble !

 When you first look at Bananagrams you may think it looks a lot like scrabble.
 But when playing Scrabble, you use letter tiles and a board and you take turns.
 The object when playing is to score more points than other players.
 You place words on the game board and collect points.
 Each letter that you use in the game will have a different point value.
 You want to play words that have a high score based on the mixture of letters.
 With Bananagrams you also use word tiles to form words but the similarity stops there.
 Bananagrams is a game of speed, the object of the game is to use all your tiles before the other players.
 There is no board, no turn taking and you can change the words as many times as you like.